Pain Warriors Unite - (202) 792-5600

 "Clearly, we believe that there has been a misinterpretation of the [CDC] guidelines, which were very clear," Giroir said.
 "People have inappropriately misinterpreted cautionary dosage thresholds as mandates for dose reduction."

 As the country grapples with the opioid epidemic, there's been a broad crackdown on opioids in general.
 Now, HHS is urging doctors not to go too far in cutting off prescriptions.
-Other news on the crisis focuses on the court challenges to Purdue Pharma and other drugmakers.

 U.S. health officials again warned doctors Thursday against abandoning chronic pain patients by abruptly stopping their opioid prescriptions.
 The U.S. Department of Health and Human Services instead urged doctors to share such decisions with patients.
 The agency published steps for doctors in a six-page guide and an editorial in the Journal of the American Medical Association.
 (Johnson, 10/10)